 West Virginia’s Haley, the team’s leading scorer, was back in the starting lineup.
 He sat out the previous game, a win over Nicholls State, for what was termed a “coach’s decision.”

-West Virginia: The schedule gets much tougher for the Mountaineers.
+West Virginia: The schedule gets much tough for the Mountaineers.
 They finish non-conference play against No. 5 Ohio State on Dec.
 29 then visit No. 1 Kansas in the Big 12 opener Jan 4.

 Youngstown State: Begins conference play with a two-game trip to IUPUI on Dec.
 28 and Illinois-Chicago on Dec.
 30.